Ghosts Tampered with My Gas Gauge – Twice?

-On Thursday, 14 Oct 1999, my kids and I brought a friend to visit haunted “Blood Cemetery” (aka Pine Hill Cemetery) in Hollis, NH.
+On Thursday, 14 Oct 1999, my kids and I brought a friend to visit haunted “Blood Cemetery” (real name: Pine Hill Cemetery) in Hollis, NH.

 We took Route 130 into Hollis, turned up Nartoff Road.
 That’s where the dashboard light flashed that means “buy gas soon.”